[ legal ]

 When you submit a track we store the track title, artist note, genre tags, source URL or link (e.g. SoundCloud, Spotify, YouTube), and any uploaded audio file.
 If you upload an MP3 or WAV file directly, the file is stored in cloud object storage (Amazon S3 or Cloudflare R2).
 We also store artwork images, either uploaded by you or fetched automatically from the linked platform via oEmbed.

-When submitting a track you choose whether it is public or private.
-Public tracks may appear in the Weekly Discover section on our landing page and within the 3D Discover experience, visible to all visitors — including your track title, artist name, artwork, genre tags, and an embedded player or link to the audio source.
-Private tracks are only visible to you and the reviewers assigned to your track.
-You can change a track's visibility at any time from your track settings.
+Tracks and reports are private to you and the listeners assigned to your track unless a track is marked public.
+Public tracks may appear in discovery sections of the site, visible to all visitors — including your track title, artist name, artwork, genre tags, and an embedded player or link to the audio source.
+You can change a track's visibility at any time.

-We store the full content of every review, including structured ratings (production, originality, vocal quality, first impression, playlist action, quality assessment, release readiness verdict), free-text feedback (best moment, main feedback, artist note), timestamp annotations, and technical issue flags.
+We store the full content of every listener reaction and review, including structured ratings, free-text feedback, timestamp annotations, and technical issue flags.

-While a reviewer listens to a track, we passively capture behavioural signals from the audio player to improve feedback quality.
+While a listener plays a track, we passively capture behavioural signals from the audio player to improve feedback quality.
 This includes play, pause, and seek events; volume changes; replay and skip zones; tab focus/blur events; and the overall engagement curve.
-This data is used to compute metrics such as completion rate, attention score, and behavioural-explicit alignment (how well the reviewer's listening patterns match their written feedback).
-Listening behaviour data is associated with the review, not the reviewer's broader account, and is presented to artists only in aggregate across all reviewers for a given track.
+This data is used to compute metrics such as completion rate, attention score, and behavioural-explicit alignment (how well the listener's listening patterns match their written feedback).
+Listening behaviour data is associated with the reaction, not the listener's broader account, and is presented to artists only in aggregate across all listeners for a given track.

-We store transaction metadata (package selected, amount, currency, Stripe session and payment IDs) to track order status.
-For reviewer payouts we store your Stripe Connect account ID and payout history.
+We store transaction metadata (product purchased, amount, currency, Stripe session and payment IDs) to track order status.
+For listener payouts we store payout details, accrued balances, and payout history.
 We do not store full credit card numbers or bank account details — those are held by Stripe.

-If you subscribe to MixReflect Pro we store your Stripe customer ID, subscription ID, and subscription status to manage your plan, slot limits, and billing.
+If you subscribe to the Unlimited plan (or hold a legacy MixReflect Pro subscription) we store your Stripe customer ID, subscription ID, and subscription status to manage your plan and billing.

 We use PostHog for product analytics and may optionally use Microsoft Clarity for session replays.
 These tools collect anonymised interaction data such as page views, clicks, scroll depth, and device information.
 We also use TikTok Pixel and Reddit Pixel to measure the performance of our advertising campaigns.
 These tools are only activated with your consent — see section 5 below.
 Public play counts on tracks are also recorded.